Must-Have Makeup Tools and Accessories

 Eye shadow applicators are a must, especially for smudging and blending.

 Important is that the applicator allows you to apply even pressure for a perfect finish.
-Therefore, before buying, squeeze the foam part to make sure it’s held on by a spade-like structure rather than just a rod or pin.
+Therefore, before buying, squeeze the foam part to make sure it’s held on by a flat, spade-like structure rather than just a rod or pin.

 Because the eyes are particularly prone to infection, keep applicators clean by washing them once a week with baby shampoo.

-Curling the lashes is intended to ‘open’ the eye and accentuate lash length.
+Curling the lashes is intended to "open" the eye and accentuate lash length.

 Make sure you buy a high quality eyelash curler; it may pinch the lid if it’s of poor quality, which is painful.
 And always curl before applying mascara to prevent lash breakage and kinks.

 To use an eyelash curler, place it as close to the eyelid as possible, squeeze, count to ten, and release.
 This gives a direct upward curl.
-If you'd prefer a softer, more gradual curl, progress to the ends of your lashes with quick pinches.
+If you'd prefer a softer, more gradual curl, progress to the ends of the lashes with quick pinches.

 Keep your curler clean by wiping it with rubbing alcohol once or twice a week.